khaors/geocompr/main.md

 1. Subset points higher than 3100 meters in New Zealand (the `nz_height` object).
 Using the new object:
-    - Count numbers of the highest points in grid cells of 3km resolution.
+    - Count numbers of the highest points in grid cells with a resolution of 3 km.
-    - Find maximum elevation value for grid cells of 3km resolution.
+    - Find maximum elevation value for grid cells with a resolution of 3 km.

 1. Aggregate the raster counting high points in New Zealand created in the previous exercise, reduce its geographic resolution by half (so cells are 6 by 6 km) and plot the result.
     - Resample the lower resolution raster back to the 3 km resolution of the orginal.
 How have the results changed?